 Here's what you need to know on Monday

-At the time of writing, ETH/USD is changing hands at $208.60.
-The price tested area above $212.00 during early Asian hours but reversed to the downside.
-The second-largest coin gained over 4% since this time on Monday.
-Now ETH is moving within a short-term bullish trend.
-The volatility is high.
+At the time of writing, ETH/USD is changing hands at $188.25.
+The price tested a high of $191.25 during early Asian hours but reversed to the downside.
+The second-largest coin has barely changed in the recent 24 hours.
+Now ETH is moving within a short-term bearish trend.
+The volatility is shrinking.

 Chart of the day: